 Aim: The aim of the Mixed Singles Tennis Box League(MSTBL) & Doubles Tennis Box League (DTBL) is to provide tennis members with the opportunity of meeting & playing singles or doubles tennis with different players of a similar standard.

-Commitment: Depending upon division/box size (the target is 6 players per division), players will usually have 4 or 5 matches to play approximately every 6 weeks ( a bit longer in the Winter months & around the tournament).
+Commitment: Depending upon numbers the division/box size target is 6 for the MSTBL & 5 for the DTBL league.
+So, players will have around 5 (MSTBL) or 4 (DTBL) matches to play approximately every 6 weeks.
 If you play no matches, you’ve not logged into the BoxLeague A/C for 6 weeks or you’ve indicated in the Profile section of the BoxLeague that you’re injured you will automatically be dropped from the league(s).
+Although the first DTBL (Sept 2021) started within a week of the MSTBL the intention is to progressively delay the update of the DTBL until there is a gap of around three weeks between the leagues.

 Match Scoring: The first player(s) to win 9 games win(s) the match.
 No tie-breaks.
 Login to Box League and click on the ‘Standings’ tab, then ‘Match Results’ text then ‘League Matches’ to enter the scores.
 Use the drop down arrows to select your match opponent.
 For example if player(s) 1 beat player(s) 2 by 9 games to 8 then select score 9-8 and press ‘Record Result’.